-Visually inspect spinner fins (Figure 4) daily for build-up of material and wear.
+Visually inspect spinner fins daily for buildup of material and wear.
 Spinner discs and fins must be kept clean and polished.
 Even a small build-up of material on a spinner can significantly affect the spread pattern.
-Rough, bent or worn fins will produce bad spread patterns.
-Replace worn fins or discs as needed.
+Rough, bent or worn fins will produce poor spread patterns.
+Replace worn fins and discs as needed.
 See Fin Kit Installation Instructions for replacement part numbers and instructions.

-Figure 4 - Spinner Fin
+Figure 5 - Fin